Patent Licensing Evolution and History: From Origins to Modern Era

 Looking back at the patent licensing evolution, it’s clear that we have moved from a system of rigid monopolies to a fluid, global exchange of ideas.
 Today, patent licensing is the invisible thread that connects a laboratory in Switzerland to a factory in Vietnam and a consumer in New York.

-As we move deeper into the era of AI and biotechnology, the Patent Licensing Evolution will likely involve even more automation, perhaps using blockchain for transparent royalty tracking or AI to negotiate FRAND terms.
+As we move deeper into the era of AI and biotechnology, the Evolution of Patent Licensing will likely involve even more automation, perhaps using blockchain for transparent royalty tracking or AI to negotiate FRAND terms.
 The tools change, but the goal remains the same: ensuring that the person who dreams up the “next big thing” can share it with the world while being rewarded for their genius.

 Leave a Reply